Perspectives // Ageing in Place

 Yet continuity rarely appears in discussions about infrastructure.

-However, if ageing at home increasingly depends upon networks of family members, neighbours, volunteers and services working together, continuity may itself represent a form of social infrastructure.
+However, if ageing at home increasingly depends upon networks of family members, neighbours, volunteers and services working together, continuity may itself represent a form of human infrastructure:

 As societies invest in helping people remain safely at home for longer, continuity may deserve greater attention.